chaseruskin/legoHDL/ROADMAP.md

 - [ ] auto-install dependencies if found in remote (occurs on export command)
 - [-] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace)

+- [ ] change label for tops to include the paths

 - [!] verify that the workspaces folder gets deleted when deleting workspace

 - [!] change .lego.lock to Block.lock